 Tej -ጠጅ (Ethiopian style honey mead) could possibly be the oldest alcoholic beverage in Ethiopian history dating back to the era of Queen Sheba of Ethiopia or longer.
 Tej is still widely consumed in Ethiopia.

-Please note that sanitazing all your fermenting and bottling equipments is part of the tej - honey mead home brewing.
-A little mishaps and you end up with a batch of moldy tej, which is no fun at all.
+Please note that proper washing and sanitizing all your fermenting and bottling equipment's is part of the tej - honey mead home brewing.
+A little mishap and you end up with a batch of moldy tej, which is no fun at all.

-Below on display shown - after the primary fermentation of tej, which took about one month and a half, till most of the conversion of honey sweet to alcohol is completed.
+Below on display shown - after the primary fermentation of tej, which took about one month and a half, till most of the conversion of sugar to alcohol is completed.

 The fermentation locks or airlocks as shown on the above disply are a device used in brewing that allows carbon dioxide released during fermentation to escape the fermenter, while not allowing air to enter the fermenter, thus avoiding oxidation.